 - Apply for an STS/ACS Health Policy Scholarship

 Cardiothoracic surgeons with an interest in health care policy are urged to apply for the STS/American College of Surgeons Health Policy Scholarship, which subsidizes attendance at the Executive Leadership Program in Health Policy and Management at Brandeis University.
 The scholarship helps to cover the cost of tuition, travel, housing, and subsistence during the intensive weeklong course.
 Candidates must be between 30 and 55 years of age and members of both STS and ACS.
-Each year, applications are due February 1.
+This year's application deadline has been extended to February 22.
 All applicants will be notified of the outcome of the selection process by March.
 Learn more.

 - Contribute to STS-PAC